sedos-project/organization/docs/visitor/model/results.md

 One interesting question is how the technologies used in the industry will change over the decades.
 The two sub-sectors of copper and aluminum were selected for a closer look at this development.
-The following diagrams show the installed capacity per year in each case, with the colored background describing the technology used.
+The following diagrams show the installed capacity per year in each case, with the coloring describing the technology used.

 [//]: # (both diagrams: bar_x-year_y-capacity_inst_neu and then select the respective category)